 The action taken when neither the P-Asserted-Identity header field value nor the From header contain tel URI identities is outside the scope of the SHAKEN framework.

-Draft-ietf-stir-rfc4474bis allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
+RFC 8224 allows the Identity header to be inserted by a SIP proxy or UA and for multiple instances of the Identity header to occur.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service provider policy.
 A SIP proxy or B2BUA may insert an additional Identity header in the event that the SIP node needs to make a new claim.

 PASSporT Extension “shaken”

-The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields.
-This section will detail a specific extension to the PASSporT to cover the following requirements of SHAKEN.
+The base PASSporT set of claims cover the assertion of the telephone number along with date and destination telephone numbers to avoid replay attacks using valid Identity header fields. draft-ietf-stir-passport-shaken defines a specific extension to PASSporT to cover the following requirements of SHAKEN.
 The SHAKEN extension to PASSporT shall be implemented with all extension claims as part of the signed PASSporT token.

 The ability to provide an attestation indicator for the context of how the call was originated.